ncn6mq/personal_site/_posts/2015-02-08-managing-active-record-migrations.md

 ##### **1. Start from a clean git state (i.e. `git status` says "nothing to commit").**

-{% highlight ruby %}
+{% highlight shell %}
 $ git status
-On branch hubspot_integration
+On branch master
-Your branch is up-to-date with 'origin/hubspot_integration'. nothing to commit, working directory clean
+Your branch is up-to-date with 'origin/master'. nothing to commit, working directory clean
 {% endhighlight %}